 Build vs. Buy: When to Train Your Own Acoustic Model

-In 2026, training a speech recognition model from scratch is almost never the right answer.
+In 2026, training a speech model from scratch is almost never right.
 Fine-tuning a frontier open-source model (Whisper, Canary, Parakeet) on domain data is.
 The rare cases where a custom model is justified:

-• You operate in a language or dialect that frontier models don’t cover well.
+• You operate in a language or dialect frontier models don’t cover well.

-• Your deployment environment is so far from mainstream that public models degrade unrecoverably (extreme industrial noise, custom radio/comms channels, ultra-low-bandwidth telephony).
+• Your environment is so far from mainstream that public models degrade unrecoverably (extreme industrial noise, custom radio channels, ultra-low-bandwidth telephony).

-• You have a large labeled dataset (>1,000 hours) and enough scale to amortize the MLOps burden.
+• You have a large labeled dataset (>1,000 hours) and the scale to amortize the MLOps burden.

 • Regulatory or contractual constraints require model provenance you can prove end-to-end.

-For everyone else: start with a frontier model + the three strategies above, measure WER, and only invest in training when you’ve hit a clear floor.
-We’ve built both paths for clients and the fine-tuning path reaches product-ready WER 5–10× faster than from-scratch training.
+For everyone else: start with a frontier model plus the three strategies, measure WER, and invest in training only once you’ve hit a clear floor.
+We’ve built both paths for clients, and the fine-tuning path reaches product-ready WER 5–10× faster than from-scratch training.

-Evaluation: Measuring WER in the Conditions You Actually Ship To
+Evaluation: Measuring WER in the Conditions You Ship To

 Vendor WER numbers are benchmark-condition numbers.
 Your users don’t live in LibriSpeech.
-Build an internal evaluation set that mirrors your production distribution: speaker demographics, noise profiles, device mix, vocabulary, accent distribution.
-100–300 hand-labelled utterances is enough to get statistically meaningful comparisons between candidate pipelines.
+Build an internal evaluation set that mirrors your production distribution: speaker demographics, noise profiles, device mix, vocabulary, accent spread.
+100–300 hand-labelled utterances is enough for statistically meaningful comparisons between candidate pipelines.

 Measure the metrics that matter for your product:

-• Keyterm-recall — did the model get your critical vocabulary right?
-A pipeline with 15% WER that nails every drug name beats a 10% WER pipeline that mangles them.
+• Keyterm recall, did the model get your critical vocabulary right?
+A 15% WER pipeline that nails every drug name beats a 10% WER pipeline that mangles them.

-• Endpointing accuracy — false starts, truncated utterances, and over-long pauses.
+• Endpointing accuracy, false starts, truncated utterances, over-long pauses.

-Automate the evaluation.
+Automate it.
 Every model update, every pipeline change, every fine-tune iteration should produce a WER report against the same reference set.
 Without that, you’re guessing.

 Privacy, Compliance, and the EU AI Act